 with predictable and forgiving handling characteristics.
 At the time of the launch,

 the specification of servo assisted brakes, tinted glass, distinctive light alloy

 wheels, fine cord covered adjustable seats, two speed wipers and an overdrive

 as standard made it a refined sports car for 1973 and good value at its launch

-value today in every sense.
+every sense.
 It is much liked by MG enthusiasts!

 our MGBGTV8 photo profile.